dafaeh/ba_faehdavid/README.md

 1. The data for the analysis is generated using GEE.
 See `gee/README.md` for details and execute these steps first.
-2. Once the GEE outputs are stored in `data/`, run the scripts in `analysis/` in their numerical order.
+2. Once the GEE outputs are stored in `data/`, run the scripts in `analysis/` in their numerical order to produce the plots used in the thesis and assemble the CONUS-wide CWDmax map.
 3. The maps that were used in the thesis can be reproduced using the scripts in `analysis/maps/`